cockroachlabs-field/cockroachdb-multiregion-k3s-vms-azure/azure-infra-setup.md

 - Networking configuration

-In order to enable VPC peering between the regions, the CIDR blocks of the VPCs must not overlap.
+In order to enable VNet peering between the regions, the CIDR blocks of the VPCs must not overlap.
 This value cannot change once the cluster has been created, so be sure that your IP ranges do not overlap.

 - Create vnets for all Regions